Hooked

 Research shows that levels of the neurotransmitter dopamine surge when the brain is expecting a reward.
 Introducing variability multiplies the effect, creating a focused state, which suppresses the areas of the brain associated with judgment and reason while activating the parts associated with wanting and desire.

-The exciting juxtaposition of relevant and irrelevant, tantalizing and plain, beautiful and common, sets her brain's dopamine system aflutter with the promise of reward.
+The exciting juxtaposition of relevant and irrelevant, tantalizing and plain, beautiful and common, sets her brain's dopamine system aflutter with the promise of reward. - Investment

 The investment occurs when the user puts something into the product or service such as time, data, effort, social capital, or money.